 MoFo only recruits trainees through its vacation scheme and asks candidates to apply by completing its online application form on the careers section of the MoFo website.
-A 2:1 degree and As and Bs at A level are a must at this stage; any work experience is a plus, but not a requirement.
-When it comes to extra-curricular activities, head of legal talent and recruitment Lynnsey McCall tells us that “applicants who can demonstrate interests that reflect the firm's core areas, or its long-standing commitment to diversity and pro bono, also help an application to stand-out.”
-McCall adds that “significant sporting, musical or charitable achievements can also provide evidence of focus, commitment and determination, which MoFo lawyers need to have.”
+A 2:1 degree and two As and a B at A level are a must at this stage; any work experience is a plus, but not a requirement.
+When it comes to extracurricular activities, Attorney Recruiting Manager, Rebecca Nasskau tells us that “applicants who can demonstrate interests that reflect the firm's core areas, or its long-standing commitment to diversity and pro bono, also help an application to stand out.”
+Nasskau adds that “significant sporting, musical or charitable achievements can also provide evidence of focus, commitment and determination, which MoFo lawyers need to have.”

-Forty of the initial 1,000 applicants are invited for a first-round interview in March or April.
-This takes place with McCall and two associates and covers the usual 'why law?' and 'why MoFo?' questions.
+Forty out of the hundreds of applicants are invited for a first-round interview in January to February.
+This takes place with Rebecca Nasskau two associates and covers the usual 'why law?' and 'why MoFo?' questions.
 There is also a straightforward legal question for those who have already studied law, as well as a question designed to ascertain commercial awareness.
-In addition, McCall tells us that “we'll ask quite open-ended questions about a candidate's application to get to know them better.
+In addition, Nasskau tells us that “we'll ask quite open-ended questions about a candidate's application to get to know them better.
 Our trainees come from a diverse range of backgrounds so there's not one key trait we look for, but we do like to see an ability to get on with other people and evidence of a genuine interest in the law.”
-McCall continues: “Those who strike the right balance between being prepared but not having overly-scripted answers tend to make the best impression.”
+Nasskau continues: “Those who strike the right balance between being prepared but not having overly scripted answers tend to make the best impression.”

-Twenty aspiring recruits survive to attend a two-stage second interview at the end of April with MoFo's training principal, another partner and one current trainee.
+Twenty aspiring recruits survive to attend a two-stage second interview in February to March with MoFo's training principal, another partner and one current trainee.
 Firstly, candidates are tasked with creating a five-minute presentation on a non-legal topic based on current affairs.
-This year candidates were invited to take a position on either the junior doctors' strike, the use of tax havens or the refugee crisis.
+For example, in previous years, candidates have been invited to take a position on either the junior doctors' strike, the regulation on the use of drones or the rights relating to protesting.
 Interviewees are then quizzed on their presentation.
 Co-managing partner Alistair Maughan says: "You don't have to be right but being able to engage in a sensible and mature discussion is the mark of someone who will do well at MoFo."
 The second part of the process involves reviewing a non-legal case study and discussing it with two associates.
-“We are looking for people who can identify the key issues and discuss them in a logical way,” McCall reveals.
+“We are looking for people who can identify the key issues and discuss them in a logical way,” Nasskau reveals.

 The vac scheme

-Between eight and 12 candidates make it onto either of the firm's two, fortnight-long vac schemes in June and July.
+Usually fourteen to fifteen candidates, make it onto either of the firm's two, fortnight-long vac schemes in June and July.
 Attendees sit in one department per week and tackle tasks which are usually given to trainees.
 "I was proofreading, researching and writing articles,” one trainee recalled.
-Students are also set an assessed research project and tasked with organising a themed cheese and wine evening.
-"The students can have a bit of fun with it but it is also an opportunity to evaluate how they work together in a team and how they manage their time," McCall explains.
+Students are also set an assessed research project at the start of the scheme, which assesses their ability to balance deadlines.

-Throughout the fortnight recruiters are keen to see students “building relationships across the whole office, demonstrating their initiative and enjoying themselves.”
+Throughout the fortnight, recruiters are keen to see students “building relationships across the whole office, demonstrating their initiative and enjoying themselves.”
 Feedback on performance during the vac scheme forms the basis of training contract offers.
-“We invite feedback from everyone in the office – not just partners and associates,” McCall says.
+“We invite feedback from everyone in the office – not just partners and associates,” Nasskau says.
 So no sucking up to the partners while shoving past the secretaries.